Sinagire/diffraction/syntax.md

 In the right panel, the reciprocal coordinates (kx, ky) corresponds to (x, y).
 The range is set to
--0.425 N z <= kx, ky < 0.425 N z, where z is a zoom-out factor (whose default value is 1) and N is a one-dimensional resolution for the left panel (N = 100 by default).
-The magic number does not have much meaning.
-I chose it as a number reasonably smaller than 0.5.
+-0.125 PI N z <= kx, ky < 0.125 PI N z, where z is a zoom-out factor (whose default value is 1.1), N is a one-dimensional resolution for the left panel (N = 100 by default), PI is the pi constant.

 Configuration